nightroman/Invoke-Build/Tasks/Extends/README.md

     Build blocks are the same for all scripts.

-## Common parameters
+## Shared script parameters

-Scripts in the inheritance tree may have common parameters (same names).
+Same name parameters in different scripts in the inheritance tree are treated as shared.
+Ideally, they should have same types and attributes in all scripts.

-Ideally, same names should have same types and attributes in all scripts.
+The engine does not require this, though.
+On the inheritance tree traversal the last processed parameter with the same name wins, i.e. becomes the root script dynamic parameter.

-The engine does not check this though.
-On tree traversal last found parameters with same names win, i.e. become dynamic parameters of the root script.
+Examples below use the same `Configuration` and show some subtleties.

 ## Multilevel inheritance example